 Laura Scheer, M.Ed. is co-author of the Up-Words Reading™ curriculum, a reading specialist with Next Generation and the mother of three.
 Laura graduated from Vanderbilt University with a Bachelor of Education degree in Special Education and Cognitive Studies in 1999.
 She graduated from Georgia State University with a Masters Degree in Reading, Language and Literacy in 2002.
 Laura has worked as a classroom teacher, reading specialist, instructional specialist, and assistant principal at the Atlanta Youth Academy.
 Laura is trained in Orton Gillingham and Lindamood-Bell reading programs.

-Lorie S. Delk, M.Ed., CCC-SLP is Founder and President of Next Generation Therapy Services, as well as a practicing speech-language pathologist and mother of four.
-Lorie graduated from Auburn University with a Bachelor of Education degree in Speech Pathology and has a Masters Degree in Speech Pathology from Georgia State University.
-In addition to being the co-author of the Up-Words Reading program (www.upwordsreading.com), she directs a practice that treats children with language and articulation disorders, reading disorders, and learning disorders, such as dyslexia and autism.
+Lorie S. Delk, M.Ed., CCC-SLP is Founder and President of Lorie S. Delk and Associates, Inc., as well as a practicing speech-language pathologist and mother of four.
+Lorie graduated from Auburn University with a Bachelor of Education degree in Speech Pathology in 1986.
+She graduated from Georgia State University College of Education with a Masters Degree in Speech Pathology in 1988.
+She began her career as a staff speech therapist at Atlanta Area School for the Deaf.
+In 1999 she incorporated a home-based pediatric private practice into Lorie S. Delk and Associates.
+She directs a practice that treats children with language and articulation disorders, reading disorders, and learning disorders, such as dyslexia and autism.
+She specializes in treatment of Language Disorders and reading delays and is co-author of the Up-Words Reading® program.

 Dr. Margulies is uniquely qualified to create audiovisual curricula for middle and high school students.
 As a neurologist, he understands how the brain works, including how we learn, how we focus our attention, how we retrieve information, and how emotion and motivation affect learning.